Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.singlesimple.md

 ## Using aka.singlesimple

 aka.singlesimple introduces a much simpler config interface than [aka.config](Using%20aka.config%20and%20aka.config2.md).
-It stores one enum per config and the enum is synced across all scrips requesting the same config.
+It stores one enum per config.

+The config is loosely synced by having a timestamp in the memory and updating the value from file every second.
+For the sync to fail, the user would have to use value in script A, change the value from script B, and then immediately use the value in script A, all within a second, which is possible but unlikely.

 To use the aka.singlesimple, you can call `make_config` at the start of your script:
 ```lua